Back Country Trail Camps

 Where do I start my trip?

 Note: Vehicles must be parked in designated areas only.
-Do not attempt to leave a vehicle overnight on any highways, at Saratoga Gap parking lot, or at Waddell Beach parking lot.
+Do not attempt to leave a vehicle overnight on any highways, at Saratoga Gap vista lot, or at Waddell Beach parking lot.
 Illegally parked vehicles may be cited and towed at the owner’s expense.

 Is there any public transportation to the trailheads?